jasonwmcswain/pdf-mergician/docs/publishing-visual-guide.md

 # Visual Publishing Guide

-A visual, step-by-step guide for publishing `merge-pdf` to PyPI using Trusted Publishers.
+A visual, step-by-step guide for publishing `pdf-mergician` to PyPI using Trusted Publishers.

 ## 🎯 Overview: The Complete Flow